-By using text messages to engage with your customers throughout the buying process, you can inspire more people to make additional purchases.
-Say hello to a higher customer lifetime value (CLV).
+By using text messages to engage with your returning and new customers throughout the buying process, you can inspire more people to make additional purchases.
+Say hello to a higher customer lifetime value.

-Is SMS marketing effective?
+Is SMS marketing effective in the UK?

+Think about the quality of interactions via text versus other marketing channels.
 Nearly everyone opens their text messages, which means SMS as a marketing channel has exceptionally engaged users.

-But wait—list size isn’t everything.
+But list size isn’t everything.

-Communicating with a targeted audience typically means you’ll see higher engagement rates.
+Communicating with a targeted audience means you’ll see higher engagement rates.
 That means your SMS audience is more likely to be interested in your messages since they’ve already let you into one of the most personal parts of their lives.

-Is SMS marketing legal?
+Is bulk SMS marketing a good strategy?